Durable good: Durability

-According to Cooper (1994, p5) "durability is the ability of a product to perform its required function over a lengthy period under normal conditions of use without excessive expenditure on maintenance or repair".
+Durability can be defined "the ability of a product to perform its required function over a lengthy period under normal conditions of use without excessive expenditure on maintenance or repair".
 Several units may be used to measure the durability of a product according to its field of application such as years of existence, hours of use and operational cycles.

 Product life spans and sustainable consumption

-Stopping the production of non-durable goods was supported by many European respondents to the European Investment Bank Climate Survey.
+Stopping the production of non-durable goods was supported by many European respondents to the European Investment Bank Climate Survey 2020–2021.
 It was a less popular idea in China.

 The life span of household goods is significant for sustainable consumption.
 The longer product life spans could contribute to eco-efficiency and sufficiency, thus slowing consumption in order to progress towards a sustainable consumption.
 Cooper (2005) proposed a model to demonstrate the crucial role of product life spans for sustainable production and consumption.

 Durability, as a characteristic relating to the quality of goods that can be demanded by consumers, was not clear until an amendment of the law in 1994 relating to the quality standards for supplied goods.